-If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
+D1.
+Does your institution enroll transfer students?
+YesIf yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
 Yes

 D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2015.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2017.